imraklr/bored-with-faults-and-leaks/README.md

 # ${bored-with- \color{#FF0000}faults \color{#000000FF}-and- \color{#FF0000}leaks}$
-❗❗❗I decided not to proceed with this project because I don't want to re-invent the wheel and the efforts put into making a memory-safe C around macros are worthless when compared to already available memory-safe language such as Rust.

 Efforts to develop secure constructs within the constraints of C's syntax.

 ## ${\color{#44A0FF} Hitherto} $